MalinAhlberg/minoritetsordlistan_backend/docs/add_newlang.md

 - `password`: Karp password `psw`
 - `maxsize`: maximum number of entries to list in the reply of a query `500`
 - `maxsize_export`: maximum number of entries to list when doing an export (for example, when creating html pages) `50000`
-- `overflowsize`: For avoiding getting to big responses from Karp.
+- `overflowsize`: For avoiding getting too big responses from Karp.
 If the number of entries matching a query exceeds this limit, only ask Karp for the words starting with 'a' (or a given symbol, see below). `1000`
 - `standard_first_letter`: the first letter of the alphabet of the source languge.
 Used with `overflowsize`. `"a"`